Special and Elementary Education, Bachelor of Science in Education

 |Student Teaching/Supervised Teaching||Required|

 This program may lead to licensure.

 The Special and Elementary Education undergraduate program prepares students to become a certified teachers of children and youth who have disabilities, as well as those who do not.
-The program pairs a strong background in elementary education (teaching of math, science, social studies, reading, etc.) with a rich coursework in special education.
-Teaching practicums and fieldwork give direct experience in classrooms throughout the program.
+The program provides a strong background in elementary education related to teaching methods of foundational content.

 Student Learning Outcomes

 Outcomes align with Standards from the Council for the Accreditation of Educator Preparation, the Association for Childhood Education International, Council for Exceptional Children, and the Interstate New Teacher Assessment and Support Consortium

 - Foundations: Special educators understand the field as an evolving and changing discipline based on philosophies, evidence-based principles and theories, relevant laws and policies, diverse and historical points of view, and human issues that have historically influenced and continue to influence the field of special education and the education and treatment of individuals with exceptional needs both in school and society.

 - Development and Characteristics of Learner: Special educators know and demonstrate respect for their students first as unique human beings.
 Special educators understand the similarities and differences in human development and the characteristics between and among individuals with and without exceptional learning needs (ELN).

 - Individual Learning Differences: Special educators understand the effects that an exceptional condition can have on an individual’s learning in school and throughout life.
 Special educators understand that the beliefs, traditions, and values across and within cultures can affect relationships among and between students, their families, and the school community.